 Figure of sound pressure and distance

-Sound means here "sound pressure deviations" as sound field size (1/r distance law).
+Sound means here "sound pressure deviations" as sound field quantity (1/r distance law).

 Given: Reference distance r1, an other distance r2, and sound pressure p1 − Needed the other sound pressure p2.